Insurance Lapse on a Financed Car: What Your Lender Will Do

 Here's exactly what changes when your coverage lapses on a financed vehicle:

 Any damage to your vehicle during the lapse period is entirely out of pocket.
-The lender's force-placed policy protects only the lender's financial stake — it does not cover your repair costs or vehicle replacement.
+Collision coverage and comprehensive coverage both lapse with your policy, so accidents, theft, vandalism and weather damage all become your financial responsibility.
+The lender's force-placed policy protects only the lender's collateral.
+It doesn't cover your repair costs, your replacement vehicle or the deductible you would have carried on your own policy.

 Your Refusal Rights Over Coverage Terms